Tag: life

 Grace.
 Unmerited favor.
 Overwhelming .
 Not words that would usually be associated with Lamentations.
 With the content of Lamentations being a result of the fall of Israel (and in particular, Jerusalem), it is peculiar to think of grace.

 Lamentations is poetry, lament, and theology all wrapped into one.
-In Lamentations, probably more than even in Job, someone (or someones) wrestles with , loss, , the (un)fairness of life, and other things that people question when in the throes of significant pain of the heart.
+In Lamentations, probably more than even in Job, someone (or someones) wrestles with , , death, the (un)fairness of life, and other things that people question when in the throes of significant pain of the heart.

-Despite all that they have gone through, including their recognition of their and transgressions, God hasn’t abandoned them.
+Despite all that they have gone through, including their recognition of their sin and transgressions, God hasn’t abandoned them.
 For a time, they would be wandering in a new kind of wilderness, but God would not let that way remain forever.

 The world really isn’t fair.
 We often aren’t fair to the ones we love, or even ourselves.
 One of the biggest and most painful lessons we as children is that the world is not fair.
 What makes that even more interesting is that no matter how deep that wound is, there is something that we cannot tolerate about things not being fair.

 Even in the verses of Mark, there are “not fair” examples.
-Some leader gets to ask Jesus into his home. people wouldn’t get to do that.
+Some gets to Jesus into his home.
+Normal people wouldn’t get to do that.
 Some random woman touches his outer garment and is completely healed.
 There were probably touching Jesus’ garment, and they didn’t get healed.
 It’s not fair.

 Except, Paul’s point, God’s point isn’t fairness.
 It’s not even reciprocity.
 It’s doing right because it is right.
 Not because it’s fair (or unfair, honestly).